Barbat (lute)

-The barbat (بربت) or barbud was a lute of Central Asian or Greater Iranian or Persian origin.
+The barbat (بربت) or barbud is a lute of Greater Iranian or Persian origin, and widespread across Central Asia, especially since the Sassanid Empire.
 Barbat is characterized as carved from a single piece of wood, including the neck and a wooden sound board.
 Possibly a skin-topped instrument for part of its history, it is ancestral to the wood-topped oud and biwa and the skin-topped Yemeni qanbus.

-Although the original barbat disappeared, modern Iranian luthiers have re-created the instrument, looking at historical images for details.
+Although the original barbat disappeared, modern Iranian luthiers have invented a new instrument, inspired by the Barbat.
 The modern re-created instrument (Iranian Barbat) resembles the oud, although differences include a smaller body, longer neck, a slightly raised fingerboard, and a sound that is distinct from that of the oud.